What is LinkedIn Creator Mode?

 THOUGHT LEADERSHIP TOPICS

 To make it clear what topics fall into your area of expertise, you can add up to 5 topics as hashtags which show up as Talks About in the profile introduction section.
 Choose hashtags that show the topics you create content about.

 Topics can play a part in search which increases your discoverability.
 When people search for the area of expertise your profile may show up in the results.
 You may be suggested as someone to follow after a person has followed someone else.

 Content becomes a bigger focus.
 Turning on this mode reorganises your profile sections moving Featured and Activity sections above the About section.
 The Activity section preview is all about you and includes your recent posts instead of your comments and reactions on other people’s posts.
 This info is still available when See All Activity is clicked.

 WHAT ARE CREATOR TOOLS?

-To make content creation, distribution and engagement easier, creator mode may give you access to tools such as LinkedIn Live and LinkedIn Newsletters.
+To make content creation, distribution and engagement easier, creator mode may give you access to tools such as LinkedIn Live, Audio Event and LinkedIn Newsletters.

 You will find these tools listed in the Creator Hub on your profile with Creator Mode on.

 They are available if you meet the following criteria;